JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 ## Kotlin to JavaScript in Action

-### Examining the output
+### Compiling to JavaScript

 When compiling (we'll use this term interchangeably with transpiling) to JavaScript, Kotlin outputs two main files:

 * `kotlin.js`.
 The runtime and standard library.
 This doesn't change between applications.
-It's about to the version of Kotlin.
+It's tied to the version of Kotlin being used.
 * `{module}.js`.
 The actual code from the application.
 All files are compiled into a single JavaScript file which has the same name as the module.

 In addition, each of these also have a corresponding `{file}.meta.js` meta file which will be used for reflection and other functionality.